rodsenra/lance-rest-spec/README.md

 * The URI of the main resource being represented (`/contact/88b4ddfe-e3c1-11e4-8a00-1681e6b88ec1`) expressed with a `self` link
 * A class definition that describes this resource as a `Contact` (at `_meta/class`)
+* Think of this representation as a simple JSON describing a contact named `Miles Davis` with email `miles.davis@gmail.com`

 ### application/lance+json document
 ```javascript